This creamy tomato pasta recipe comes together in only about 20 minutes! It's a fun and indulgent twist on a classic pasta with tomato sauce.

 A sauté pan has a wide, flat bottom and straight sides that are about 3 - 5 inches tall.
 This pan is a good option for this recipe because it contains the sauce well and gives enough room to easily mix in the cooked pasta with the sauce at the end.
 If you don't have a sauté pan, you can use a large saucepan.

-Kosher salt is coarse grained; if you want to substitute fine grain salt, add a little less than the ½ teaspoon called for, taste the finished sauce, and add more if desired.
+Kosher salt is coarse grained; if you want to substitute fine grain salt, start with only ¼ teaspoon.
+Then taste the finished sauce, and add more if desired.

 Nutrition